Take Breaks From Technology, Cut Down On Stress

 How many times do you check your email?
 How much of your day is spent gaming?
-How many times do you check facebook, twitter, tumblr, LinkedIn, google plus, LiveJournal, pinterest, Insta-this, Insta-that, whatever?
+How many times do you check facebook, twitter, tumblr, LinkedIn, Google +, LiveJournal, pinterest, Insta-this, Insta-that, whatever?

 How much total time do you spend on techno activities per day?